glebm/i18n-tasks/README.md

 I18n tasks to find missing / unused translations and more.
 Works with slim / coffee / haml etc.

-There are 3 tasks available to manage translations.
+Use `rake -T i18n` to get the list of tasks with descriptions.
+There are 3 tasks available at the moment:

-`rake -T i18n`:
 * `i18n:missing` task shows all the keys that have not been translated yet
 * `i18n:prefill` task normalizes locale files, and adds missing keys from base locale to others
 * `i18n:unused` task shows potentially unused translations